filecoin-project/venus/README.md

 ### Managing Submodules

-Skip this step unless you want to edit `go-proofs`.
+This step is necessary if you want to edit `rust-proofs`.
+If you're not editing `rust-proofs` there's no need to do this manually, because the `deps` build step will do it for you.

-Filecoin uses Git Submodules to consume `go-proofs`.
+Filecoin uses Git Submodules to consume `rust-proofs`.
 To initialize the submodule, either run `deps` (as per above), or initialize the submodule manually:

 ```sh